vuhoangminh/3DUnetCNN/README.md

 ](doc/brats_64cubedpatch_validation_scores_boxplot.png)

 In the box plot above, the 'whole tumor' area is any labeled area.
 The 'tumor core' area corresponds to the combination of labels 1 and 4.
 The 'enhancing tumor' area corresponds to the 4 label.
-This is how the BRATS competition is scored.
+This is how the BRATS challenge is scored.
 The both the loss graph and the box plot were created by running the [evaluate.py](brats/evaluate.py) script in the 'brats' folder after training has been completed.